hombit/freddi/Readme.md

 in `python/freddi` directory.
 Use `python setup.py build_ext` to build the extension, optionally with `-DSTATIC_LINKING=TRUE` to link `Boost::Filesystem`, `Boost::Python` and `Boost::NumPy` statically.
-Please, pay attention to two last libraries, because they should be built against the same Python version you use.
+Please, pay attention to two last libraries, because they should be built against the same Python version as you use.

 `python/test` contains some tests, which you can run by `python3 setup.py test`: